ferret-stack/ferret-stack.github.io/_posts/2025-09-25-Saving-You-Saved-Me.md

 I wish to explain, but how can you say goodbye when there is no language for such a thing?
 We built our communication on presence, on the simple fact of sharing space and time; a language without words.
 Only the endless repetition of being here, being here, being here

 “For your own good,” I try to convince us both.
 But it is no good

-The paperwork of grief, I discover, is never-ending.
-Each day requires new signatures on documents I cannot read, in a language that makes less sense the longer I study it.

-He is lost.
-And so am I.